18kjonass/fitnes-key/computer science Brief.md

     - i improved the visual presentation of graphs and performed unit testing on the programs to ensures the project's quality and reliability.
 This step involved adjusting layout and formatting and systematically testing software to identify and resolve bugs or errors.

 - **week 11:**
-    - i implemented a user feedback system for wellbeing assessment and establishing age ranges for feedback .
+    - i implemented a user feedback system for wellbeing assessment and establishing age ranges for feedback.
 This involved understanding user needs and preferences,  and incorporating mechanisms for user feedback.

 - **week 12:**
-    - Recording and editing a video presentation to fit within a five-minute timeframe requires effective communication skills and multimedia editing expertise.
-This involves scripting content, recording video footage, editing footage for clarity and conciseness, and ensuring that the final presentation effectively conveys the project's key highlights.
+    - i recorded and editing a video presentation to fit within a five-minute timeframe.
+This involved scripting content, recording video footage, editing footage.
-    - Compiling the project write-up into HTML format for presentation involves organizing project documentation in a structured and visually appealing manner.
-This includes formatting text, incorporating multimedia elements, and creating navigational aids to facilitate easy access to project information.
+    - i compiled the project write-up into HTML format for presentation.
+This involved organizing project documentation in a structured and visually appealing manner formatting text and creating navigational aids to facilitate easy access to project information.

 ## unit testing
+- i put all my programes that needed number vaules under a function test and tryed to find and see if any vaules caused any prolbems and found all my program was running fine
 ## problem encountered
+- the aim problem i found my self was the put the vaules into a average formate and then display the vaules to the user
+- another problem was trying to find the best way to give feed back to the user given the data.

 ## important piece of code

 # evaluation
 - i would say that te project i did could have been a lot better i dound have put all the graphs into